-The following appear to reduce breast cancer risk: plant-based diet (see also here, here, here), broccoli (see also here), dark green leafies, black beans, organic strawberries, avocados, mushrooms (common white button is the best, see also here), apples, turmeric, cinnamon, green tea, herbal tea, grapes, coffee, and an hour of exercise a day.
-There is a theory that larger bowel movements (which result from a vegetarian diet) reduce breast cancer rates in women because they flush out excess estrogen.
-Breast cancer survival seems to be reduced with the intake of trans fat (found in foods such as animal products, cakes, cookies) and saturated fat (found in cheese and chicken).
-Other risk factors seem to include: multivitamins, light at night, total meat consumption (see also here), meat and dairy intake during adolescence, dairy intake in general (especially skim milk), cooked meat due to carcinogens, alcohol consumption, folic acid supplements, tanning beds, kimchi, and french fries and potato chips.
-Interestingly, breast cancer prevention and treatment may sometimes be the same thing, given the ability of tumors to grow undetected for years.
+The following appear to reduce breast cancer risk: plant-based diet (see also here, here, here), broccoli (see also here), dark green leafies, black beans, organic strawberries, avocados, mushrooms (common white button is the best, see also here), apples (especially their peel, turmeric, green tea (see also here), herbal tea, grapes, coffee, , fiber-containing foods (especially nuts during adolescence), soy (perhaps because of soy improves the expression of the BRCA tumor-suppressing genes), nori seaweed snacks, pumpkin seeds, five or more servings of fruits and vegetables a day, and an hour of exercise a day.
+There is a theory that larger and more freqency bowel movements reduce breast cancer rates in women because they flush out excess estrogen and remove tumor-promoting bile acids that can concentrate in breast tissue.
+Breast cancer survival seems to be reduced with the intake of trans fat (found in foods such as hydrogenated junk food and animal products) and saturated fat (found predominantly in cheese and chicken).
+Other risk factors may include: multivitamins, light at night, alcohol (see also here, total meat consumption , meat and dairy intake during adolescence, fried bacon, chicken, fish, dairy intake in general (especially skim milk), cooked meat due to estrogenic carcinogens, folic acid supplements, tanning beds, kimchi, long term statin use, and french fries and potato chips.
+Interestingly, breast cancer prevention and treatment may sometimes be the same thing, given the fact that breast tumors grow undetected for years.
 But breast cancer patients may not want to take advice from health store employees on supplements and cancer treatments.

 Women at high risk for heart disease who eat peanut butter every day may have only half the risk of suffering from a heart attack as women who did not eat peanut butter.
 Dried apples have been found to result in an LDL cholesterol drop in postmenopausal women.
 A plant-based diet has also been associated with a lower diabetes rate> in women.

 canned tuna and corn syrup entirely due to the mercury levels (see also here, here, here).
-Pregnant women should also avoid undercooked meat, licorice, aspartame, iron supplements and should generally choose tap water over bottled.
-The breast milk of vegans is significantly less polluted than omnivores with persistent organic pollutants.
-These persistent organic pollutants find their way into the diet of pregnant women (through animal products) and may result in babies with smaller brains, lower IQs, and other cognitive impairments.
-But the consumption of peanuts by pregnant women does not appear to increase their child’s risk of peanut allergies.
+Pregnant women should also avoid undercooked meat, fish and other meat in general, dairy, licorice, aspartame, iron supplements and perhaps choose tap water over bottled.
+Eating meat and dairy during pregnancy may increase the risk of gestational diabetes.
+The breast milk of vegans is significantly less polluted than omnivores with persistent organic pollutants, so pregnant women eating mixed diets may want to start to detox even before getting pregnant.
+Once the baby is born, exclusive breast-feeding for at least six months is best.
+These persistent organic pollutants find their way into the diet of pregnant women (through animal products) and gets passed along to the fetus, associated with giving birth to babies with smaller brains, lower IQs, and other cognitive impairments.
+These children can detox over time on a healthy diet, though many stay contaminated for decades.
+The consumption of peanuts by pregnant women does not appear to increase their child’s risk of peanut allergies.

-To help out on the site, email email@example.com
+Topic summary contributed by Eitan.
+To help out on the site, please consider volunteering.